Fre4ky-m0ment/Fre4ky-m0ment/README.md

 ༄˖°ʚଓ˚no, you're NOT allowed to copy or take inspo anything on my page, things in my links and skins all of a sudden. at the least ask, but i'll probably say no.୭.⁺₊✧

+₊˚ପ If you ever come in my life i'll never stop loving you !! ꒱ؘ࿐ ࿔*:

+⊱˚₊‧Ty for reading! hope you have a nice day/night! ˚⊹♡

 ꔫ